-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by St. Margaret's Collier Street School.
-They will consider whether St. Margaret's Collier Street School has adhered to education legislation and any statutory policies connected with the complaint.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by the school.
+They will consider whether St. Margaret's Collier Street has adhered to education legislation and any statutory policies connected with the complaint.